 Her diverse clients have included Genentech/Roche, Grainger, Providence Health & Services, Navy Federal Credit Union, Volvo Trucks, Novartis, Bright Horizons, the National Park Service, and the US Army Corp of Engineers.
 She is a member of ISA (the association of learning providers) where she has served on the Board of Directors and was honored as Contributor of the Year.
 She is a frequent presenter for the Association for Talent Development (International Conference, Tech Knowledge Conference, and local chapters around the country), Training Magazine, and Training Industry.
 She currently serves on the board of directors for the Whatcom County Dispute Resolution Center.

-Cynthia is passionate about developing dynamic learning experiences that change individual behavior and transform the virtual or hybrid workplace.
+Cynthia is passionate about developing dynamic face-to-face or online learning experiences that change individual behavior and transform the hybrid workplace or the virtual workplace.
 She delivers keynotes and workshops, at both face-to-face and virtual conferences, that engage the brain, awaken the spirit, and inspire action.
 Her style is casual (but focused), funny (but professional), and spontaneous (but well-prepared).

 Favorite topics include:

 Here are samples of Cynthia speaking to a live audience and via webinar.